rjkwon/blog/content/notes/blog-questions-challenge/index.md

 Two of my favorite people on the internet, [Naz](https://nazhamid.com/) and [Katherine](https://kayserifserif.place/), tagged me in this challenge, so here I am filling it in.

 (By the way, *[hikes up grandpa pants]*, we used to call these "blog memes," and because we didn't I didn't have many IRL friends who were also internet culture, at least not that I knew of, I'd never heard the word out loud and definitely thought it was pronounced "meh-mehs."
-And then memes became something slightly different which is what the common parlance refers to today, not this type of "blog challenge.")
+And then memes evolved into something different — what we now commonly think of as internet jokes and viral trends, rather than these early “blog challenges.”)
 # Why did you start blogging in the first place?
 To be honest, I don't remember.
 I was very enamored by computers and the internet as a teenager in the late '90s and early '00s, and I saw personal homepages that real people were making and putting out there, so I made one, too.
 The concept of weblogs/blogs didn't become popularized until a little later.
 For a short glorious while, a blog was synonymous with a personal blog.
 I have kept a paper journal since my teenage years, so my blog was like my online journal.
 # What platform are you using to manage your blog and why did you choose it?